intershop/intershop-pwa/docs/guides/migrations.md

 # Migrations

+## From 5.1 to 5.2

+The store action and method `addBasketToNewOrderTemplate` of the OrderTemplatesFacade have been renamed to `createOrderTemplateFromLineItems` and refactored slightly.

 ## From 5.0 to 5.1

 The OrderListComponent is strictly presentational, components using it have to supply the data.